maarsaks/IIS-HTTP-to-HTTPS-Rewrite/README.md

-# 1. URL rewrite role - http to https
+# URL rewrite role
+# 1-http-to-https

 Powershell script which:
 1. Installs IIS URL Rewrite Module 2 (if it is not installed).